PyPSA/nomopyomo/README.md

 Then writes a .lp file for the problem, solves it, and reads back in the solution.

-The script currently works for Load, Generator and Link components, and with the solver cbc/clp.
+The script currently works for Load, Generator, Link and Store components, and with the solver cbc/clp.

 TODO:

-- integrate Store component
 - integrate Line component
-- integrate kirchhoff formulation for linear power flow
+- integrate Kirchhoff formulation for linear power flow
 - implement gurobi solver
 - implement glpk solver
 - allow extra functionality